arduino/docs-content/content/arduino-cloud/03.cloud-interface/00.sketches/sketches.md

 ### Watchdog Timer (WDT)

-All Arduino Cloud sketches use a **Watchdog Timer (WDT)** by default.
+Arduino Cloud sketches use a **Watchdog Timer (WDT)** by default, however, not all boards support this function.
 The WDT can be used to automatically recover from hardware faults or unrecoverable software errors.

 A WDT is essentially a countdown timer, whereas it starts counting from a set value, and upon reaching zero, it resets the board.
 To prevent it from reaching zero, we continuously call it from the `loop()`, using the `ArduinoCloud.update()` function.